Creamen/git-sensible/README.md

 It is difficult to know when making a decision about programming is better or worse for yourself.
 For example, some might find it difficult going about styling their code or setting up their work environment for the project.

-In order to make this easier for the user, they should consider how other developers and programmers will view their code and workflow.
-In one question – **what will others expect out of your source code?** If it uses strange filetrees, capitalization, or indentation, other developers will be forced to think harder about your code, leading to more fatigue and poor performance.
+In order to make this easier for the user, the user should consider how other developers and programmers will view their code and workflow – In one question, **what will others expect out of your source code?** If it uses strange filetrees, capitalization, or indentation, other developers will be forced to think harder about your code, leading to more fatigue and poor performance.

 Synchronizing and conforming to conventions is a self-fulfilling prophecy – the more programmers use conventions the more streamlined each project environment becomes.